htesgaard/vagrant-ansible-atomic-cluster/README.md

 mount: unknown filesystem type 'vboxsf'
 ```

+##Check if docker is running

+The command `sudo systemctl status docker.service` should show that the docker daemon is running.
+If not, check the systemd logs using the coimmand `sudo journalctl -u docker`.

+*Note!* To interact with docker on atomic by default always do `sudo docker <cmd>`, that's because IPC access to the docker deamon via the file `/var/run/docker.sock` require sudo rights

 #Exercise
 The idea is to configure Kubernetes on all the _boxes_ running “atomic” using Ansible (on the _control_ box) as provisioning tool.
 All the “atomic” _boxes_ contains Kubernetes and Docker software including kubectl and docker.